XML RSSSubscribe To This Stem Cell Options Blog

 Anti-inflammatory foods include vegetables (especially dark leafy greens), fish and fish oils, flaxseeds, flaxseed oil, fruit (especially pineapple, mango and papaya), oats, olive oil, brown seaweed and barley.

 Disclaimer: This article is for educational purposes only and does not constitute medical advice.
-The opinions expressed herein are those of the author and any products mentioned, including StemEnhance, while supported by science, are not intended to diagnose, mitigate or treat any disease or illness.
+The opinions expressed herein are those of the author and any products mentioned, including AFA stem cell nutrition, while supported by science, are not intended to diagnose, mitigate or treat any disease or illness.

 Google